johnmeade/linux-yoga-9i-2-in-1-aura/readme.md

 * fingerprint reader
 * ambient light sensor
 * disabling keyboard / touchpad in tablet mode
-  * only works when fully rotated flat
+  * only works out-of-the-box when fully rotated flat
   * older configurations may require fully closing the laptop to re-enable keyboard / touchpad
-  * see [Tablet Mode Workaround](tablet-mode-workaround.md) for more details
+  * see "ISH Workaround" below for full functionality

 ✅ Working on 6.14 (and some 6.13, via driver backport, eg Fedora), not working on 6.12 or earlier:
 * touchscreen input